 Start with just one run through the washer on hot water.
 It works best to wash the mittens with a medium or small load of towels or jeans in similar colors.
 Check the size after the first washing.
 In most cases it won’t be fulled enough at this point – however, yarns that are more heavily processed and are dyed tend to full more quickly.
 Repeat a second washing (and third, if needed) until you achieve the appropriate size.
 Finished measurements should be: In most cases, it works well to let the mitten air dry.
 However, if several washings result in a mitten that is still larger than you want, you can run it through the dryer with the rest of the clothes, checking every 10-15 minutes.

-Top loaders tend to provide more predictable and controllable results, but I’ve seen some with front loaders make it work.
-If you’re using a front loader, use the shortest possible wash cycle and see how it goes.
+Top loaders tend to provide more predictable results that allow you a bit of control throughout the process, but you can definitely make it work with a front loading washer, if that’s all you have.
+If you’re using a front loader, use the shortest possible wash cycle and check carefully between wash cycles.
 Front loaders are a little trickier, so proceed with caution.

-Begin with the stems, using the stem stitch embroidery stitch.
+Begin with the stems, using a simple stem stitch.
 The finished look is meant to be rustic, so don’t worry about perfection.
-The sample below was stitched with Island Fibers sport weight in a rich acid green.
-Any relatively lightweight yarn, the more rustic the better, will work.
-This is the transfer paper I have used for embroidery on my mittens.
+The sample at left was stitched with Island Fibers sport weight in a rich acid green.
+Any relatively lightweight yarn will work – the more rustic the better.